 Practice is critical when recovering from brain injury or stroke.
-The need for consistent practice is why clinicians must convey to their cognitive and speech therapy clients why home practice between therapy sessions will benefit their recovery.
+The need for consistent practice during brain rehabilitation is why clinicians must convey to their cognitive and speech therapy clients why home practice between therapy sessions will benefit their recovery.

 Consistent repetition that re-establishes communication between the injured parts of the brain and the body is critical to help survivors move toward independence and to help improve their quality of life.